Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/06-Screenshots/XXI. Drive-Mappings-Settings/README.md

 # 🔧 Drive Mappings Settings

-This section explains the Drive Mappings settings available within Group Policy, allowing administrators to map network drives to specific users or groups.
+This section explains the **Drive Mappings** settings available within Group Policy, allowing administrators to map network drives to specific users or groups.

+This section describes the configuration of **Drive Mapping**s using Group Policy, ensuring that network drives are correctly assigned and mapped to user systems.

 ---